mastkings/senddit-data-logics/README.md

-# Diamond Hands Challenge
+#Senddit Data Logics Program

-In this project I am required to write test cases for the guided project that was carried out in the module.
+In this project I am required to complete some functionalities by adding the remaining structures, validators, and logic functions for comments of the guided project that was carried out in the module.

-## Description
+## Functionalities

-The test cases created showcases the following functionalities:
+- User can post a link

-- User can create a trust-fund/escrow account
+- User can upvote a link
-- User can withdraw from that account after the timelock is done
+- User can post a comment
-- User cannot withdraw early
+- User can upvote a comment
-- The wrong user cannot withdraw at all

 ## Getting Started